-- You cannot increase the capacity of a virtual disk if the virtual machine or Container using this disk is running. - The virtual machine or Container using the virtual disk you want to configure must not have any snapshots.
+- You cannot increase the capacity of a virtual disk used by a virtual machine if the virtual machine is running. - The virtual machine using the virtual disk you want to configure must not have any snapshots.
 In this case, you should delete all existing snapshots and run the command again.
-To learn how to delete snapshots of a virtual machine or Container, refer to Deleting Snapshots (p.
-52). - The capacity of an expanding virtual disk shown from inside the virtual machine or Container and the size the virtual disk occupies on the server's physical disk may differ.
+To learn how to delete snapshots of a virtual machine, refer to Deleting Snapshots (p.
+54). - The capacity of an expanding virtual disk shown from inside the virtual machine or Container and the size the virtual disk occupies on the server's physical disk may differ.